Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 ## Custom Food Traits

+- **Type**: `startup_scripts`

 Food traits are applied to food items while in a container or after completion of a recipe and are used to effect how fast an item rots

-This event fires in the `startup_events` folder

 ### Method Signature